Get to know your German neighbors in a whole different light with our guide to the most popular sports in Germany.

 However, away from these global events, Germans love their sports.
 As a result, you’ll find plenty of ways to get active – or, at least, catch it from the comfort of your own home.

-How to watch German sports on TV
+How to watch sports on TV in Germany

 Whether you’re a fanatic or an occasional armchair follower, you’ll find plenty of ways to watch your favorite German sports.
 As well as buying tickets to see the match or race live, you can also watch sports from Germany, Europe, and beyond at home.
 Many of the biggest home telecom companies in Germany offer sports channels as part of their TV and home internet packages.
 These providers include: